Learning Center

 sudo systemctl status mongod

-This command will return an output similar to the following, confirming that the MongoDB service is operational and running smoothly:
+This command will provide a result similar to the following, thereby verifying the operational state of the MongoDB service and free-running conditions:

 An active (running) status indicates MongoDB is functioning properly.